Superannuation / Personal Investment

 Superannuation Contributions

-- Contributions can be made to your super either Concessionally or Non-Concessionally
+- Contributions made to your super can be either Concessional or Non-Concessional

-- Concessional contributions (Such as employer superannuation guarantee or salary sacrifice contribuitions) are made from pre-tax income and are taxed at 15% when deposited into the fund.
+- Concessional contributions (Such as employer superannuation guarantee or salary sacrifice contributions) are made from pre-tax income and are taxed at 15% when deposited into the fund.

 - Concessional contributions form part of your taxable component and

-- Non-concessional contributions part of your Tax Free component.
+- Non-concessional contributions are part of your Tax-Free component.

 - Your superannuation earnings are also taxed concessionally at 15%.